emmyileeva/Crypto-Nest/README.md

 # Crypto Nest

-Crypto Nest is a web application designed to help users track their cryptocurrency investments in real-time.
+Crypto Nest is a web application designed to help users track their cryptocurrency investments in real time.
 The app allows users to manage their cryptocurrency portfolios, view market data for various cryptocurrencies, and monitor their portfolio performance over time.

 ## Features